yht0511/blog/test-thought.md

-This is a test thought to verify the new functionality.
+This is a test thought to verify the new ~~fucking~~ functionality.